-Make that: the writer now known as Helen Hunt Jackson.
+Make that: Bits of Travel by the writer now known as Helen Hunt Jackson.
 She herself never used the name, for the rock-solid reason that it never was her name.
 See Miss Manners for fuller explanation.
 When her surname became Hunt it ceased to be Fiske; when it became Jackson, it ceased to be Hunt.

 For full biography, see the recent book by Kate Phillips.
 Here’s the short version: